wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 The loop then begins where the heart of the transformation occurs.
 The key instruction here is the line `div %ebx` which both takes a bit of setting up and post-processing.
 This instruction implicitly takes the value in `eax`, divides it by the value specified in the operand (in our case `ebx`), then places the result in `eax` and the remainder in `edx`.
 This is why `edx` is `xor`ed at the start of the loop.

 As we are only dividing by 10, we can be certain that our result is in the lower byte of `edx` (as 8 bytes can have a value between 0 and 255), and so we move this lower byte `dl` into the indexed stack pointer location `(%esp, %ecx, 1)`.
 Following this, we decrement our `ecx` counter and compare the quotient of our division to 0.
-If the quotient equals 0, we know there are no digits to calculate and we can jump to `.done_pl`.
+If the quotient equals 0, we know there are no digits to calculate, and we can jump to `.done_pl`.

 ## Doing things the hard way